 11.45 Beacon RSSI

-Upon receiving a Beacon frame, a STA measures the received signal strength of the Beacon frame (dot11BeaconRssi).
+Upon receiving a Beacon frame, a STA measures the received signal strength of the Beacon frame and may store the result in dot11BeaconRssi.
 If the Beacon frame is received using multiple receive chains, the Beacon RSSI is averaged in linear domain over all active receive chains.
 The Beacon RSSI is reported in dBm.
 When operating in frequency bands below 6 GHz, the Beacon RSSI has an accuracy of ± 5 dB (95% confidence interval) within the specified dynamic range of the receiver.
 Beacon RSSI may be averaged over time using a vendor specific smoothing function.(#54)

 11.46 Estimated throughput